Category Archives: Uncategorized

 Kathy’s biggest seller is baby sweaters – especially this adorable pink, grey, and white sweater with a matching hat.

-Although she loves selling online, she wouldn’t give up selling at local shows for anything.
+Although she previously sold online, she currently is selling at local shows.
 Kathy’s favorite thing about shows is that she can reconnect with the friends she makes over the years.
 She does both summer and fall shows.
 Her biggest piece of advice for crafters doing shows across different seasons is to offer seasonal items, rather than the same products throughout the year.
 For example,

 In the summer months, Kathy sells woven bags and rugs.